 Json_Make_Object returns a string denoting a JSON object.
 For instance:

-select Json_Object(56, 3.1416, 'machin', NULL);
+select Json_Make_Object(56, 3.1416, 'machin', NULL);

 The object is filled with pairs corresponding to the given arguments.
 The key of each pair is made from the argument (default or specified) alias.